 Limiting unauthorized access requires a greater degree of clarity and unification than is currently possible in many healthcare environments.
 Employees use numerous applications to access patient data and manage care, but no centralized tool or strategy exists to manage identities or login credentials.
 Access management is made more difficult by complex use cases and permission requirements.
 Not all providers with a particular role need access to the same information, and access needs may change during the course of patient treatment.

 Increasing privileges, however, is not the answer.
 Sixty-one percent of healthcare organizations cite privileged accounts as their biggest internal threat, so adding more permissions to streamline access is likely to lead to even greater security problems.
-According to the 2017 IBM X-Force Threat Intelligence Index, insiders account for 71% of cybersecurity threats in healthcare.
+According to IBM, insiders account for 71% of cybersecurity threats in healthcare.
 Susceptibility to phishing scams may explain why 46% of the threats were inadvertent, but 25% resulted from malicious activity by those authorized to access networks.

 Automated provisioning may provide a solution.
 By using predetermined protocols to define access rules and leveraging artificial intelligence (AI) to assess user behaviors, healthcare organizations can provide access to necessary information without compromising other sensitive data or adding unnecessary complexity to workflows.